swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/basic_output_cursor.md

 This event is provided in the [`pointer::Handler::on_motion` callback](http://way-cooler.org/docs/wlroots/input/pointer/trait.Handler.html#method.on_motion).
 This event provides deltas corresponding to the movement amount.
-By keeping a running sum the absolute position of the mouse, in output coordinates, can be determined.
+By keeping a running sum, the absolute position of the mouse, in output coordinates, can be determined.

 > # Different coordinate types
 > Throughout this book different coordinate types will be used.
 Each coordinate
-> is an absolute number representing some relative difference in relation to
+> is a number representing a position inside some viewport.
-> something.
 >
 > The main types of coordinates used are:
 > 1. Output coordinates